 Contact Dr. Karen Rosenbecker at email@example.com or by phone at 504.865.3844.

 German and Italian

 Have you studied German or Italian?
-For these languages, we do not test, but you will interview with a professor when you arrive for the fall semester.
+For these languages, we do not test, but you will interview with a professor when you arrive for the semester.

 For more information, please visit the placement testing website.

 Have a plan for your field of study?
 Language requirements vary depending on your chosen major.
 If you’re still exploring majors, we recommend that you take the language placement test in case you would like to continue studying that same language.